skupperproject/skupper/tests/README.md

 ### Available E2E Tests

 - **[hello-world](e2e/hello-world/)**: A simple test to verify basic Skupper functionality by deploying frontend and backend components across Skupper sites.
-- **[iperf3-attached](e2e/iperf3-attached/)**: Tests the attached connector functionality by measuring network performance using iperf3.
+- **[attached-connector](e2e/attached-connector/)**: A test to validate Skupper connectivity using attached connectors, including network performance testing with iperf3.
-- [redis](e2e/redis/): A test to validate Skupper connectivity using a Redis deployment.
+- **[redis](e2e/redis/)**: A test to validate Skupper functionality with Redis, including data persistence and replication.

 ## Adding a new E2E test to be run on CI